 MCT oil is a human-made supplement extracted from coconut and palm oils.
 MCT oil helps the body metabolize fat quickly and efficiently.
 It’s a much more efficient energy source than glucose (sugar), and it doesn’t have any effect on your blood sugar.

 And that’s just the beginning.
-As a ketone maker, MCT oil can also support your brain, heart, and digestive and immune systems.
+As a ketone maker, MCT oil can also support your brain, heart, digestive and immune systems.
 We’ll discuss more of these long-term benefits below.

 What is MCT Powder?